GapMondragon/ScrapyLearn/README.md

 Now that we have tested how to get the data that we need:
 <br> Create a spider file in primalBrew/primalBrew/spiders<br><br> For this one we will call it primalBrew_spider.py
-<br> Edit it accordingly.
+<br> The spider file has comments.
+Edit it accordingly.

+To run the spider and save the data to a file:
+<br> Go to the base folder /primalBrew
-To run the spider and save the data to a file, use the following command, replacing primalB with the desired name for the spider and primal1.json with the desired name for the output file
+<br> Use the following command, replacing primalB with the desired name for the spider and primal1.json with the desired name for the output file
 ```
 scrapy crawl primalB -O primal1.json
 ```